-UFJUR is published twice per year.
+UFJUR is published once per year.
 UF JUR gives scholars a voice for their research in the arts and humanities, social, behavioral, education, STEM and medicine.
 Students submit their work with faculty/mentor approval.

 Each paper goes through a double blind peer-review process with experts in the discipline of the article topic.
 If the article is selected, the author will be asked to submit a revised version of the work before being accepted for publication.
 For this reason, it is important that authors provide up-to-date contact information.

-This journal is published in the fall and spring.
-Submissions are due on April 1st of any given year, per USP requirements.
+This journal is published once a year in the fall.
+Submissions open on March 1st and are due on April 1st of any given year.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-UF JUR publishes two issues per year.
+UF JUR publishes one issue per year.
 Current undergraduate students from all majors who work with a faculty mentor are welcome to submit their article for publication.